lifo101/php-daemon/README.md

 [Composer](http://getcomposer.org/) makes this a trivial issue.

 ---
 _This library is in a fully working state.
-I've created very complex daemons that have run for weeks w/o any memory leaks or crashes.
-But this is still a **Work in Progress**!_
+I've created very complex daemons that have run for months w/o any memory leaks or crashes.
+More could be done...